Geriausia-KITM-Grupe/Geriausia-KITM-Grup-/README.md

 cd "JiraEventManager"
 2. Install dependencies:
 - Backend:
-cd backend
+- cd backend
-npm install
+- npm install
 - Frontend:
-powershell
-cd ../frontend
+- cd ../frontend
-npm install
+- npm install
 3. Set up environment variables:
 - Copy/make .env in both backend and frontend and fill in your values.
 4. Start the app:
 - Backend:
-cd ../backend
+- cd ../backend
-npx nodemon
+- npx nodemon
- - Frontend:
+Frontend:
-cd ../frontend
+- cd ../frontend
-npm run dev
+- npm run dev

 ## How to Push, Make a Branch, and Push to Git

 1. Create a new branch:

-git checkout -b your-branch-name
+- git checkout -b your-branch-name

 2. Add and commit your changes:

-git add .
+- git add .
-git commit -m "Describe your changes"
+- git commit -m "Describe your changes"

-3. Push your branch to GitHub: git push -u origin your-branch-name
+3. Push your branch to GitHub:
+- git push -u origin your-branch-name